jcouture/prntenv/README.md

 # prntenv

-Utility to print out the names and values of the variables in the environment
+Utility to print out the names and values of the variables in the environment.

+**⚠️ Warning**

+Environment variables are case sensitive.

 ## Installation